-Access to the records of a dead patient can, however, be withheld if you believe the information was provided by the patient in the expectation that it would not be disclosed to the applicant.
+Access to some of the information in the records of a dead patient can, however, be withheld - for example, if you believe the information was provided by the patient in the expectation that it would not be disclosed to the applicant.
 This caveat should be noted on the records.

 A patient, a woman in her 60s, died recently.
 She had only been on my list for six months and I saw her on one occasion three months before her death.
 I was aware from her notes of a problem with alcohol abuse and her relatives now tell me that she was neglecting herself.